 This is an empty drive bay.

-There are no screws to secure the hard drive, instead, there are 4 pins that are secured on the plastic bracket with rubber material for vibration isolation.
+There are no screws to secure the hard drive, instead, there are 4 pins that are secured to the plastic bracket with rubber material for vibration isolation.

 Sliding it back into the drive bay.
-I am curious what it looks like inside the server, so here we go.
+I am curious what it looks like on the server, so here we go.

-From the right side, you can see the heat sink sitting on the Atom CPU.
-The Atom 230 is a low power CPU and has consumes only 4 Watt of power.
-It’s thermal profile is so low compared to other CPUs that it does not need a CPU fan to constantly cool it down.
+From the right side, you can see the heatsink sitting on the Atom CPU.
+The Atom 230 is a low power CPU and has consumed only 4 Watt of power.
+Its thermal profile is so low compared to other CPUs that it does not need a CPU fan to constantly cool it down.
 This is a welcoming feature as CPU fans typically run at higher speed and can cause a lot of noise.
 Close to the front of the motherboard are power connections, and there is one piece of RAM installed in between the power connection and the CPU.
 The red cables on the back side are SATA connections.

-Below the fan are more power connections and another heat sink.
+Below the fan is more power connections and another heat sink.
 The beige port close to the back looks like some kind of ribbon cable connection.
 Could it be a floppy drive connection?!

 The interior of the Acer easyStore Home Server looks pretty well designed even though it is a compact chassis.
-Will let you know how well it works in a little while.
+Will let you know how well it works for a little while.